DavidWells/serverless-workshop/lessons-code-complete/events/sns/sns-basic/README.md

 # Basic SNS Example

-This example shows how we can use SNS topics for consuming events.
+This example shows how we can use SNS topics and Lambda functions for consuming events.

-In this example the serverless framework automatically creates the sns topics for you.
+In this basic example the serverless framework automatically creates the sns topic for you.

-See the advanced example for using existing sns topics.
+See the advanced example for how to subscribe to existing sns topics.

 - [Lesson Steps](#lesson-steps)
 - [Complete code](#complete-code)

 ## Lesson Steps

 1. In `serverless.yml`, Define a `custom` block and add `topicName`.
-We will use this reference in other areas of serverless.yml
+We will use this reference in other areas of `serverless.yml`

 2. in `serverless.yml`, attach the `sns` event to the `eventConsumer` function.
 See the sns event docs link http://bit.ly/2mvPbdF